micmejia/bible-dump/NKJV/Leviticus/Lev 13.md

 And the Lord spoke to Moses and Aaron, saying:

 ###### 2
-"When a man has on the skin of his body a swelling, a scab, or a bright spot, and it becomes on the skin of his body _like_ a [^a]leprous sore, then he shall be brought to Aaron the priest or to one of his sons the priests.
+"When a man has on the skin of his body a swelling, a scab, or a bright spot, and it becomes on the skin of his body _like_ a leprous sore, then he shall be brought to Aaron the priest or to one of his sons the priests.

 ###### 3
 The priest shall examine the sore on the skin of the body; and if the hair on the sore has turned white, and the sore appears _to be_ deeper than the skin of his body, it _is_ a leprous sore.
-Then the priest shall examine him, and pronounce him [^b]unclean.
+Then the priest shall examine him, and pronounce him unclean.

 ###### 4
 But if the bright spot _is_ white on the skin of his body, and does not appear _to be_ deeper than the skin, and its hair has not turned white, then the priest shall isolate _the one who has_ the sore seven days.